RTHyman/audio-program/README.md

 [learning guide - Adafruit Speaker Bonnet for Raspberry Pi](https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/pinouts)
  - note that pins 18, 19, and 21 of the pi are used by the sound bonnet, you cannot use them for any other purpose
  - 3V and 5V and GND at the 'top' of the GPIO are also used by the bonnet
+ - if you are a beginner, I'd follow the guide step by step and get through the testing portion of the pushbutton before you solder this together.
+If you're experienced and confident in what you're doing, you can go ahead and solder the Bonnet to the Pi Zero

 ## watercolour paper enclosure